Skip to content

 stddev: 5.0 # 0 = constant delay

-# Per-GPU hardware calibration overrides for roofline/trained-roofline backends (issue #893 — optional)
+# Per-GPU hardware calibration overrides for roofline/trained-physics backends (issue #893 — optional)

 # Key: GPU type string matching a pool's gpu_type.
 Value: HardwareCalib for that GPU.